 A progressive web app is easy to understand however, is much harder to explain exactly “what” it is and how it all works.
 To the ones that has really no clue about web apps, mobile apps, web sites, web pages coding languages both client side as well as server side etc. or just learning how to develop web pages, web sites and the like, it will seem total nonsense in the beginning, but as time marches on more and more will become clear.

-Let’s start by imagine your cell phone, the games, the financial apps, YouTube, Google, chrome, photo editor, camera/video apps, well you get the picture.
+Let’s start by imagine your cell phone, the games, the financial apps, YouTube, Google, chrome, photo editor, coupons app, camera/video apps, well you get the picture.
 All of these are mobile apps downloaded from Apple or Google Play store, well progressive web apps are mobile apps like those mentioned but they don’t need downloading from Apple or the play store in order to be used.
 They are from a website or webpage instead.
 In addition, along with not having the limitations or restrictions of mobile apps.
 They are a type of web page so their delivered differently to the user instead of a distribution system.

 This type of apps work in most browsers, they are “app” like with being independent of connectivity, in other words, they are mostly stand-alone.
 Their features are “app” like with how they do not slow down the functionality, the device or the website.
 Some of the features these apps use are push notifications, adding to home screen and others are regularly added as the demand warrants.

 These type of web apps have been developed and built in a cross platform solution, which the goal was to help the developers build more manageable yet dynamic apps to meet the needs of demand.
 There are many different characteristics so that they may work more smoothly with native apps.
 The following is some of the more important ones of most of the progressive web apps that are in development.

 • Progressive – Will work with any browser, for all users.

 • Responsive – Fits all form factors as well as works on most all devices.